wesselb/mlkernels/docs/_build/html/_sources/readme.rst.txt

        >>> EQ().periodic(1)
        EQ() per 1

 -  Reverse the arguments of kernels.
+This does not apply to means.

    Definition: